There are two things I love about Bangalore.

 And if you think walking will help you avoid traffic issues, it’s even worse on foot!

-Street dogs dominate the footpaths.
+Let’s not even get started on the footpaths; they are constructed more like steeplechase courses!
+Street dogs dominate the footpaths if you still decide to use them.
 Most appear friendly, but this can feel like a challenging walk if you’re not a dog person.
 The streets are filled with temporary roadside eateries, with customers gathered and spilling onto the sidewalks.
 This forces you to navigate around them, risking involvement in the chaotic traffic where you’ll compete for road space with other vehicles.
 You won’t be able to walk a few steps without bumping into people, either on foot or on bicycles.

 Everyone is in a hurry here.